Information we may collect from you and our lawful basis for processing

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Transfers of your information out of the European Economic Area (EEA)
+Transfers of your information out of the United Kingdom or the European Economic Area (EEA)

-We may need to transfer your personal data to our group’s offices outside the EEA (e.g. United States of America or Japan), to the extent necessary for the provision of our services.
+We may need to transfer your personal data to our group’s offices outside of the UK or the EEA (e.g. United States of America or Japan), to the extent necessary for the provision of our services.
 In addition, to provide our services, we may need to transfer your personal data to ICANN, domain name registries and our suppliers, all of which are based around the world.
-To the extent your personal data will be transferred outside the EEA to a country which has not been recognised by the European Commission as having an adequate level of protection, we will ensure that the transfer is subject to appropriate safeguards or derogations under the data protection laws.
+To the extent your personal data will be transferred outside of the UK or the EEA to a country which has not been recognised by either the European Commission or UK Information Commissioner as having an adequate level of protection, we will ensure that the transfer is subject to appropriate safeguards or derogations under the data protection laws.

 Where we store your personal data and data security